Intro to System Design

 Classic Trade-offs:

-• CP: HBase, MongoDB (w/ config) — Prioritizes consistency, may reject reads/writes during partition
+• CP: HBase, MongoDB (w/ config) — Prioritizes consistency, may reject reads/writes during partition.

 • CA: Only in theory (no partition) — Not practical in real-world distributed systems